 - In Cloverfield, the exact nature of the Hammerdown Protocol is never explained, but it clearly involves a Weapon of Mass Destruction or maybe several.
 The fact that the US Army was willing to do this on Manhattan Island is meant to indicate how desperate the situation had become.

 - In The Avengers, the World Security Council decides to simply nuke Manhattan to contain the invading Chitauri forces, despite the fact that the Avengers are still continuing their efforts to stop the Chitauri and that there's still civilians evacuating the area.
 SHIELD Director Nick Fury declares the idea a "stupid-ass" strategy for dealing with the invasion, and takes down the nuke carrying plane with a rocket launcher.
 It's a pity that someone on the WSC was Genre Savvy enough to launch a second plane.

 - In Pontypool, the Canadian government eventually bombs the hell out of the titular city.

 - The first few Kaiju in Pacific Rim had to be brought down by nuclear weapons, as all other attempts to destroy the creatures simply had no effect at all.
 However, the sheer level of collateral damage that ensued made this an increasingly non-viable option, leading to the development of the Jaegers.

 - In the The Dresden Files, one of the only effective strategies a human has ever come up with to take down a certain Eldritch Abomination was to strand it in a nuclear test.

 - In Day By Day Armageddon, by J.L.
 Bourne, the government nukes several large cities to contain a zombie plague.
 This only leads to fast, twitchy, radioactive zombies.

-- In Contagious, by Scott Sigler, Detroit is nuked to contain the spread of an airborne plague which puts people under the mental control of a little girl.
+- In Contagious, the second book of the Infected series by Scott Sigler, Detroit is nuked to contain the spread of an airborne plague which puts people under the mental control of a little girl.

 - In Jurassic Park, the Costa Rican government bombs Isla Nublar, but this didn't make it into the film.